What is an offset account? An offset account is a savings or transaction account that is…

 A lot of financial analysts recommend a 50/20/30 approach where 50% of your income goes towards necessities: housing, transportation, food and utilities.
 20% should be geared to your broader financial goals, like the money to start a business or putting down a deposit on an investment.
 The remainder of the money can be spent on your personal allowance for luxury items, gym memberships, personal grooming etc.

-This is just a loose suggestion.
+This is simply a loose suggestion.
 You may want to allocate a percentage on an emergency fund in case health issues arise and you need time off work or extra money for childcare.
 Consider high-interest earning accounts or an offset against your mortgage so that your money is working for you when not in use.

 4. Write It down